 Big opportunities ahead

 According to the Technavio Research Report, the “Crowdfunding Market by business model (P2P lending, equity investment, reward, hybrid, and others) and geography (Americas, APAC, and EMEA) is expected to grow USD 89.72 billion, at a CAGR of 17% from 2018 to 2022.”

 In less than a decade, crowdfunding has already been recognized as one of the most typical methods of fundraising for technological products.
-It has assisted millions of innovators to bring their ideas into the market.
+It has assisted millions of innovators to bring their ideas to the market.

 In less than a decade, crowdfunding has already been recognized as a leading method of fundraising in the tech space, assisting millions of innovators with the funds they require to bring their ideas and products to market.
 With the exponential growth of cryptocurrencies over the past few years, crowdfunding has reached new milestones and holds the increasing probability of continued growth despite the slowdown of Initial Coin Offerings (ICO).
 According to the “Crowdfunding’s Potential for the Developing World” report by World Bank, the industry is predicted to be worth more than $95 billion in the near future.